ipozdeev/it-skills-for-research/writing-with-latex.md

 <img src="src/latex/package-on-ctan.png" width="500"/>

-With some luck, you would be able to install it the easy way through the package manager: open the MiKTeX console, navigate to tab `Packages` and type in the name of the package as it appears under 'Contained in' on CTAN, then click the `+` button to install it.
+With some luck, you would be able to install it the easy way through the package manager.

 Packages that are not available through the package manager &ndash; e.g. those written by you and/or distributed as files with extension `.sty` &ndash; can still be installed manually, although the process is a bit trickier.
-Please see [this thread](https://tex.stackexchange.com/questions/2063/how-can-i-manually-install-a-package-on-miktex-windows) for instructions.
+Please see the documentation and threads [on MiKTeX](https://tex.stackexchange.com/questions/2063/how-can-i-manually-install-a-package-on-miktex-windows) or [Tex Live](https://www.tug.org/texlive/tlmgr.html) for instructions.

 ### useful packages